Safari Overview

 Get up early in the morning for a gratifying activity in Murchison Falls National Park's northern and southern sections.
 You'll be out in the woods for three to four hours, taking in the breathtaking scenery, plants, and other sights.
 The park's northern savannah grassland is home to a variety of animals, birds, and primates, including lions, leopards, warthogs, giraffes, elephants, buffaloes, and more.
 Before returning to the lodge for lunch, come to an arrangement with the camera and binoculars.

-Discover the magic of the path that connects Murchison National Park and Kibale Forest, Africa's monkey capital.
+Discover the magic of the path that connects Masindi and Kibale Forest, the world's primate capital and home to the Green-breasted Pitta.
 It's a full-day drive with a lunch stop and other amenities.
 In the countryside, you'll see people having fun, African huts strewn about, and more.
 Arrive late in the evening and check-in at the Lodge, where you'll finish the day with dinner and a relaxing snooze.

 Day13: Half day bird watching and Isunga cultural community experience